Rulesheet | FAQ | Sample Decks |

 Do you have what it takes to be an Ace?
 Showcase your deckbuilding skills and take your games to the next level in this exciting custom format!

 Intro Video Coming Soon!
-For now, read up on the format below, then head to Socials to find play partners!
+For now, read up on the format below, then follow the social links at the bottom of the page to find play partners!

 Format Philosophy

 Ace Trainer Showdown allows players to put their favourite Pokémon center-stage during deckbuilding.
 Our format is focused on creating a diverse metagame welcoming to new players.
 As such, all cards with a Regulation Mark are legal (aka Sword & Shield onwards).
-This decision makes it easy for new players to tell at a glance whether a card is allowed, ensures the format is playable with PTCGL's restricted cardpool, and lowers the barrier to entry.
-We have four additional deckbuilding rules meant to achieve our goal.
+This decision makes it easy for new players to tell at a glance whether a card is allowed and lowers the barrier to entry by removing expensive Legacy cards.
+We have four additional deckbuilding rules meant to help achieve our goal.

 Powerful multiprize Pokémon centralize the Standard metagame.
 Over 90% of the Pokémon printed are single prizers, and they almost never attack.
 For this reason, all multiprize Pokémon are banned in Ace Trainer Showdown.